 97. Trump said: “I will endorse the 2016 Republican presidential nominee regardless of who it is.
 I further pledge that I will not seek to run as an independent or write-in candidate nor will I seek or accept the nomination for president of any other party.”
 But Trump told ABC’s George Stephanopoulos he would consider it months ago.

-100. Trump has boasted that he is a conservative, but then tweeted, “Remember, it was the Republican Party, with the help of conservatives, that made so many promises to their base, but didn’t keep them.”
-For a comprehensive list of why Trump is not a conservative, see here.
+100. Trump has said that he is a conservative, but then tweeted, “Remember, it was the Republican Party, with the help of conservatives, that made so many promises to their base, but didn’t keep them.”
+For a comprehensive list of why Trump has not been a conservative up until now, see here.